 What is star anise ground?

-Star anise ground are the parts of the broken fruit that is not sold as a whole spice.
-The fruit comes from a medium-sized evergreen the Illicium verum.
-The spice powder has a reddish-brown color.
+Star anise ground refers to the broken parts of the fruit that cannot be sold as whole spice anymore.
+It comes from the medium-sized evergreen tree, Illicium verum.
+The ground spice has a reddish-brown color.

-Besides, you use star anise flavor teas, infusions, jams, fruit compotes, and fine liqueurs.
-In Italy, various liqueurs use this spice.
-Please add only a small amount of this powerful spice.
-It only takes a few grams to get a strong taste.
+Additionally, star anise can be used to flavor teas, infusions, jams, fruit compotes, and fine liqueurs.
+In Italy, it is a key ingredient in various liqueurs.
+It is important to use only a small amount of this potent spice, as a little goes a long way in terms of taste.

 Virtues in popular medicine